 My Seattle writing classes will help you develop your own habit of art, mastering the craft of narrative writing essential to creating fiction and nonfiction stories.
 Each quarter I offer a Seattle-based writing class in narrative writing for creative nonfiction and fiction.
 The emphasis varies from writing class to writing class, but all of the courses provide detailed, constructive criticism of your stories and book chapters.

 The four Seattle writing classes form a sequence, introducing you to all the essential elements of creative nonfiction and fiction writing: dramatic scenes, scene by scene construction, character sketches, research and interviewing, first and third person point of view, story ideas, dramatic outlines and publishing strategies.
 They may be taken independently, but altogether they give you a comprehensive introduction to the art and craft of narrative writing.
 You’ll learn more about the craft of writing than you would in most MFA programs, at a fraction of the cost.

-The Seattle writing classes take place generally on Wednesday evenings from 7 to 9 p.m. in the historic Good Shepherd Center in Seattle’s Wallingford neighborhood (4649 Sunnyside Avenue North).
+The Seattle writing classes take place generally on Wednesday evenings from 7 to 9 p.m. in the historic Good Shepherd Center in Seattle’s Wallingford neighborhood (4649 Sunnyside Avenue North), headquarters of Seattle Tilth and a number of arts and nonprofit organizations.
 Enrollment is limited to 15.

 Cancellation policy: Full refund up until the first night.
 After the first night, there will be no refund, save for a family or personal emergency.
 In the event of such an emergency, I will give you credit toward taking another class or a doing an online class with me.